The sleep that doesn't restore

 It is not melatonin.
 It is not full blackout.
 It is morning light — direct sun in the eyes within the first 30 to 60 minutes after waking.

 Strong morning light exposure adjusts the circadian rhythm and increases sleep pressure at night, improving latency and depth.
-It is the intervention that most often responds, generally in two weeks, at no cost.
+It is the intervention I see respond most often, generally in two weeks, at no cost.

 Most patients have never been instructed to do it.